stryker-mutator/stryker-net/docs/technical-reference/Testing Framework.md

 - how tests are filtered
 - how tests are executed
 - how test results are reported

+## Identification
+By default, VsTest generates unique identifier stored as `Guid`.
+I do not know if test runners are able to provide a specific implementation but in practice, this identifier is derived from the(test's) display's name hash code.

 ## xUnit

 ### Theories